avnishphy/meson-structure/docs/tutorials.md

 3. **Focus on what you need**: Only request the branches you actually need from the ROOT files.

 4. **Use boolean masks**: They're much faster than loops for filtering particles.

-## What's Next?

-As you become comfortable with this basic analysis:

-1. Try analyzing different particle properties
-2. Create more complex histograms (2D, profile plots)
-3. Implement more sophisticated event selection
-4. Compare data with Monte Carlo simulations

-## Conclusion

-This simplified approach demonstrates that particle physics analysis doesn't need to be complicated.
-By focusing on vectorized operations and leveraging modern libraries like `hist` and `awkward`, you can analyze large datasets efficiently with minimal code.

-Happy analyzing!